shomykohai/quest-system/docs/api/quest_manager.md

 ### Description

 The `QuestSystem` class is the main entrypoint to the Quest API.<br>
-It handles all the [quest pools] and also provide helpers to add more pools or manage your quests resources.<br>
+It handles all the quest pools and also provide helpers to add more pools or manage your quests resources.<br><br>
+For more advanced use, you can subclass `QuestSystemManagerAPI` and set the new script in `ProjectSettings -> QuestSystem -> Autoload Script Path` to edit or add new methods and signals to the `QuestSystem` autoload.

 ### Properties